nickmwangemi/sandbox/README.md

-# sandbox
+# Sandbox

-Development sandbox for front end projects. https://nickmwangemi.github.io/sandbox
+This is a development sandbox for front end projects.

+- [Ghibli](https://nickmwangemi.github.io/sandbox/ghibli) - a simple web app that connects to an API, retrieves data using JavaScript and displays it on a website.